Dr M.Mahdi Tavalaei

 Current PhD students:

-- Ying Zhang (Privacy and trust in blockchain technology) Project-led PhD Studentship, principal supervisor
+- Ying Zhang (Essays on blockchain adoption) Project-led PhD Studentship, principal supervisor

 - Fred Ofori (Cross-analysis of sharing economy business models between developed and developing economies), co-supervisor